milesperry81/AZMLND-Project-2/README.md

 * Automate the testing and deployment of the best model found by the AutoML pipeline.

-* Notebook seesm to be using the training data to test the model.
+* Notebook seems to be using the training data to test the model.
 This is not a fair test as the model has already seen the training data.
 It should use an unseen set of test data.